gouldsonium/the-modding-bungalo/_lists/csvp/guides/index.md

 # Guides

-Colluquy's Guide to Vanilla Redefined
+Colloquy's Guide to Vanilla Redefined expounds on the mechanics within the list itself.
+The CSVP Modification Manual is your pocket guide to personalize the list how you see fit.